 Hastings Miniature Railway, Miniature railway on the seafront in Hastings, England

-Hastings Miniature Railway is a narrow-gauge railway with 260mm track spacing that runs along the beach for approximately 600 yards.
-It connects Rock-a-Nore station with the Marine Parade terminal, carrying passengers on small coaches pulled by working locomotives over the coastal route.
+Hastings Miniature Railway is a rideable narrow-gauge railway running along the seafront in Hastings, England.
+It links Rock-a-Nore station to the Marine Parade terminal, carrying passengers in small open coaches pulled by working steam and diesel locomotives.

 The railway remains a fixture of traditional British seaside amusement, drawing families seeking nostalgic entertainment along the shore.
 It reflects how people have enjoyed simple, accessible rides as part of their seaside visits for generations.